AdobeDocs/experience-manager-64.en/help/communities/using/functions.md

 then the URL to the page is http://localhost:4503/content/sites/engage/en/**page**.html

-and the menu link for the page appears as :
+and the menu link for the page appears as:

 ![](assets/chlimage_1-381.png)